Sindalah

 Sindalah (سندالة) is a luxury island destination in Tabuk Province, Saudi Arabia.
 Sindalah is one of the various announced regions in Neom City.
 The island covers a total area of 840,000 m^{2} (9 million sq ft).
 Sindalah held a "grand opening" party in October 2024, three years after its scheduled opening date and coming in at a cost of nearly $4 billion, three times its initial budget.
 As of August 2025 the resort is still not open to the public.

-The luxury island is part of Saudi Arabia's Vision 2030 efforts to establish a strong tourism industry and is expected to create 3,500 jobs.
-Sindalah aims to attract 2,400 visitors per day by the year 2028.
+The luxury island is part of Saudi Arabia's Vision 2030 efforts to decrease dependency on oil within the country by improving urbanization and international tourism.
+As of 2022, Sindalah aimed to attract 2,400 visitors per day by the year 2028.

 Design

 The island is 20 acres in size and was designed by Luca Dini who sought it to be akin to a village of luxury resorts.
 The island has a sports club, spa and wellness center, more than 51 luxury retail outlets, a golf course, and 38 restaurants, 12 of which are run by Michelin star chefs including Carlo Cracco, as well as a MasterChef partnership.
 Dini wanted the island to also blend into the coral reefs and clear waters of the Red Sea.
 The island incorporates "interactive" quartz pillars to sensory experiences and includes thousands of coral pieces that were relocated from abroad to "enhance" the existing reef around the island.
 The urban core of Sindalah is aptly called The Village and consists of luxury hotels and retail offerings.

 Sindalah was designed from the ground up to be a superyacht destination, namely to compete with yachting in the Caribbean as a winter destination.
 The island's marina has 85 berths for yachts up to 165 feet, and buoys just outside the harbor to accommodate yachts up to 550 feet.
 The island is 17 hours away from most Mediterranean yachting destinations and will act as NEOM’s entry point to the Red Sea - providing easy access for European, Saudi and GCC boat owners.